x

 Insurance coverage for medications used in MAT can vary depending on your insurance plan and provider.
 Because the FDA has not yet approved medications to treat meth addiction as part of MAT, coverage might be limited.
 However, these drugs have been tested and approved for clinical use, so your healthcare provider can still prescribe them if your condition warrants them.

 Eleanor Health accepts most major insurance plans.
-We have partnered with Aetna, Wellpoint, Blue Cross Blue Shield, Medicaid, and United Healthcare.
+We have partnered with Aetna, Blue Cross Blue Shield, Medicaid, and United Healthcare.
 If you have a different insurance, we can work with your out-of-network benefits to ensure you still benefit from your plan.

 Call us or use our insurance verification form to get in contact with our staff.
 One of our specialists will reach out to you to discuss what your insurance may cover and additional payment options.